 Yang Family Tai Chi Instructor - Chris Wilson

 I began studying tai chi in 1999 when I was inspired by eastern philosophy and began meditating.
 Mediation was very rewarding to me, but also very difficult, especially as I attempted it daily over several months.
 Not too long after that, I read about tai chi as a form of ‘moving mediation’ and this concept intrigued me very much.
 I thought that the idea of moving and meditating together would help keep my focus and attention as well as help with keeping my regular attempts at mediation on track.
+At that time I came across a VHS tape of the Yang Family long form and began practicing tai chi.

 Why Study Tai Chi